Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

 - `Enable network boot` - the option controls if the network boot should be enabled or not.
 This option is disabled by default on most Dasharo supported devices.
-WHen disabled, it prevents loading network controller drivers and unregisters iPXE as boot option (iPXE disappears from [Boot Manager](overview.md#boot-manager-menu) and [One Time Boot](overview.md#one-time-boot) menus)
+When disabled, it prevents loading network controller drivers and unregisters iPXE as boot option (iPXE disappears from [Boot Manager](overview.md#boot-manager-menu) and [One Time Boot](overview.md#one-time-boot) menus)